OGMyst/milestone-Project-three/README.md

 ### **Content**

-All content on this site were written by me.
+All content on this site was written by me.

 ### **Media**